cvmllab/Leaf-Spot-Attention-Network/README.md

 # LeafSpotAttentionNetwork

-'train.m' is a network to train the network
+'train.m' is the source code for training the network.

 'evaluate.m' is the source code to test the network